Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Preliminaries on invex functions

-Propositions \ref{prp_const} and \ref{prp_sum} tell us that it is important to know kernel functions of invex functions.
-Also, kernel functions can be used for optimization algorithms for invex functions \cite{barik23}.
-The invexity of functions is often proved without finding kernel functions (e.g., by checking that every stationary point is globally optimal \cite{pinilla22}).
-However, in Section \ref{sec_ex}, we provide systematic ways to prove invexity by finding kernel functions, which are simpler than those in \cite{pinilla22}.
+Propositions \ref{prp_sum} and \ref{prp_const} highlight the importance of explicit kernel functions for invex functions.
+Such kernel functions are not only useful for theoretical analysis but also play a role in optimization algorithms for invex problems \cite{barik23}.
+In many cases, invexity is established without constructing kernel functions, for example, by verifying that every stationary point is globally optimal \cite{pinilla22}.
+In contrast, in Section \ref{sec_ex}, we develop systematic methods for proving invexity by explicitly constructing kernel functions.
+Our goal is to obtain kernel functions that are simple, reflect the structure of the underlying function, and avoid case-by-case definitions such as \eqref{eta_non}.